alex-bezverkhniy/alex-bezverkhniy.github.io/_posts/2018-1-30-Spring-Boot-Server-script.md

 ## Short explanation

-1) Loads required dependencies from maven repository.
+1) Load required dependencies from maven repository.

 {:.nolineno}
 ```groovy
 @Grab('org.springframework.boot:spring-boot-starter-web:1.1.7.RELEASE')
 @Grab('org.springframework.boot:spring-boot-starter-actuator:1.1.7.RELEASE')
 ```
-2) Defines class/controller/main app.
-You can easily change base path of your API by editing `@RequestMapping(value="/api/todos")`
+2) Define class/controller/main app in one class.
+As you see I put `RequestMapping` to set base path, you can easily change it by replacing `/api/todos`.

 {:.nolineno}
 ```groovy